New London Dam Reconstruction

 The dam is over 100 years old and, prior to reconstruction, was unable to safely pass large floods.
 It also had seepage problems, and a problematic gate system.
 In 2008 engineering studies were conducted which determined that modifications and repairs were needed to bring the structure into compliance with current dam safety engineering standards.

-The Minnesota DNR retained Stanley Consultants, Inc. from Minneapolis to provide engineering services for project.
+The DNR retained Stanley Consultants, Inc. from Minneapolis to provide engineering services for project.
 In 2009, final plans and specifications were prepared for the reconstruction of the dam.
 Key new project features included:

 - A labyrinth spillway to replace the existing gated system which was outdated and problematic.